 Villages (not hamlets) can:

 - Raise funds by accepting donations and fundraising projects.
-Villages may also raise funds via a county service district with approval of county commissioners and registered voters within the village boundary.
+Villages may also raise funds via a county service district with the approval of county commissioners and registered voters within the village boundary.

 Who can join a hamlet or village?